A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: Conclusion

 \section{Conclusion}

 Explainability remains a pivotal area of interest within the SE community, particularly as increasingly advanced AI models rapidly advance the field.
-This paper conducts a systematic literature review of 63 primary studies on XAI4SE research from top-tier SE and AI conferences and journals.
+This paper conducts a systematic literature review of 108 primary studies on XAI4SE research from top-tier SE and AI conferences and journals.
 Initially, we formulated a series of research questions aimed at exploring the application of XAI techniques in SE.
 Our analysis began by highlighting SE tasks that have significantly benefited from XAI, illustrating the tangible contributions of XAI (RQ1).
 Subsequently, we delved into the variety of XAI techniques applied to SE tasks, examining their unique characteristics and output formats (RQ2).
 Following this, we investigated the existing benchmarks, including available baselines, prevalent benchmarks, and commonly employed evaluation metrics, to determine their validity and trustworthiness (RQ3).

-Despite the significant contributions made to date, this review also uncovers certain limitations and challenges inherent in existing XAI4SE research, offering a research roadmap that delineates promising avenues for future exploration.
+Despite the significant contributions made to date, this review also uncovers certain limitations and challenges inherent in existing XAI4SE research, offering a set of guidelines that delineate promising avenues for future exploration.
 It is our aspiration that this SLR equips future SE researchers with the essential knowledge and insights required for innovative applications of XAI.